Soccer betting

 • FIFA World Cup

 The biggest sporting event on the face of the Earth, bar none.
 The Copa Mundial is held every four years and draws hundreds of millions of television viewers (and punters) from all corners of the globe.
-The next instalment of the World Cup will take place in Russia in 2018, where Germany will defend its crown after downing Argentina in the Brazil 2014 final.
+The next instalment of the World Cup will take place in Canada, Mexico & USA in 2026, where Argentina will defend its crown after downing France in the Qatar 2022 final.

 • UEFA European Championship

 In many folks’ eyes, the Euros are the most demanding and prestigious of all football championships.
-Euro 2016 in France will see back-to-back champs Spain battle international heavyweights like Germany, Italy, England and the Netherlands in search of an historic third straight title.
+Euro 2028 in the UK will see Spain battle international heavyweights like Germany, Italy, England and the Netherlands in search of an historic fifth title.

 • CONMEBOL Copa America

-Approaching its centenary edition, the Campeonato Sudamericano is far and away the oldest international football competition of its kind.
+The Campeonato Sudamericano is far and away the oldest international football competition of its kind.
 It features all 10 South American CONMEBOL members plus two invitees (usually nearby CONCACAF nations such as Mexico and Costa Rica, although Japan has appeared as well).
-Uruguay leads the way with 15 Copa America titles, ahead of Argentina (14) and Brazil (8).
+Argentina leads the way with 16 Copa America titles, ahead of Uruguay (15) and Brazil (9).

 • CAF Africa Cup of Nations